 Monthly Archives: August 2015

-Your pediatrician is in charge of the medical care of your baby from the time of his birth and will be called at the time of delivery.
+Your pediatrician is in charge of the medical care of your baby from the time of his or her birth and will be called at the time of delivery.
 Your baby will have a complete physical exam by one of our doctors within 24 hours.
-Our physicians take turns going to the hospital nurseries each morning.
-A
+Our physicians take turns going to the hospital nurseries each

-Please try to schedule these well-‐child visits when your child is well!
+Please try to schedule these well-child visits when your child is well!
 A sick child is often not cooperative, and we only do shots when a child is well.
-Please call several days or weeks in advance for a well-‐child checkup.
-We are very busy with school physicals at the end of July and early August.
+Please call several days or weeks in advance for a well-child checkup.
+We are very busy with school physicals during June, July, and August.
+4-5 days:

 We support breastfeeding enthusiastically!
 Breast milk is the best nutrition for your baby, and the encounter between mother and baby at nursing time is emotionally satisfying to both.
 In our opinion, most newborns, if stable, can be placed directly on the breast after delivery and given no supplement.
 Breast milk usually comes in three to